nodejscn/node-api-cn/domain/domains_and_promises.md

 ```

 Domains will not interfere with the error handling mechanisms for
-Promises.
+promises.
 In other words, no `'error'` event will be emitted for unhandled
 `Promise` rejections.